12 Jyotirlingas of India: Legends, Locations, and Significance

 Image Source

-It is situated at Srisailam in Andhra Pradesh.
-It is the only temple where both Lord Shiva and Goddess Parvati stayed in the form of a Jyotirlinga.
+It is situated in Srisailam, Andhra Pradesh.
+It is the only temple where Lord Shiva and Goddess Parvati stayed as a Jyotirlinga.
 In the remaining 11 Jyotirlinga, only Lord Shiva stayed there.
 It is also one of the 18 Shaktipeethas of Goddess Parvati.
 It is also known as the “Kailash of the South.”

 3. Mahakaleshwar Jyotirlinga: